Foadsf/OpenHertz/README.md

 ## FAQ:

-- Why using a legacy language like Microsoft’s Jscript?
-Of course, it is practically a dead language; it is preinstalled on almost all corporate machines, at least in the field of mechanical engineering, who almost exclusively use Windows operating systems.
 - Why not supporting the imperial system of units?
 Please grow up, US!
 - Why not have a graphical user interface (GUI)?
 Who knows, maybe in the future it will be added
+- Why writing a software in PowerShell?
+It seems like the only scripting language included in all the Windows corporate machines that the potential audience of this software use.